robmoffat/k9/docs/sprints/plan.md

 - This is going to be a lot of JSON.
 - It should be about creating groupings, setting paths and setting styles + classes.
-- Everything that was in the original object model, plus layout information.</del>
+- Everything that was in the original object model, plus layout information.

 *(Removed 13/4/2016)*

 </strike>

 <strike>